Tejaswireddyallam/GDPFall2024-Group2/README.md

 I have reviewed existing telemedicine platforms and their key features and i have researched video conferencing tools for telemedicine application.

+I have worked on drafting and documenting data management plan document.